josemamira/pivotsqlite/README.md

 # Files
 schema.sql
-data.sql: Only 3 year of data for 3 observatories
+data.sql: Only 3 year of data for 3 observatories. #Observatories are 1,2,3
 pivot.sql